 Holiday periods bring family, fun and travel for millions of Australians — but they’re also one of the busiest and most high-risk times on our roads.
-With Christmas, New Year and the long summer break approaching, it’s more important than ever for caravanners and campers to take extra care behind the wheel.
+With the Easter break approaching, it’s more important than ever for caravanners and campers to take extra care behind the wheel.

-Here are our essential tips to help you drive safe and arrive safe this festive season.
+Here are our essential tips to help you drive safe and arrive safe this holiday period.

 Speed limits are there for a reason — especially when towing.
 Speeding reduces your reaction time and significantly increases the severity of any crash.
 Arriving a few minutes later is always better than not arriving at all.